 Definitely allow for some size variation, as even one eighth of Serval genes has the potential to create an “oddball” which doesn’t conform to these size ranges.

-Their average height is likely to be about 11 inches, give or take an inch or two on either end of that range.
+Their average height is likely to be about 11 inches, give or take an inch.

 Though later Savannah generation sizes are easier to predict than early generations, we cannot stress enough that even F5, F6, or F7 Savannahs can be taller or heavier than their expected size range.